 - 1. In the Library view's left side, select the Symbols folder. - 2.
-In the Library view's right side, select the symbol that you want to use as a model, and drag and drop it directly into the Model view.
+In the Library view's right side, select the symbol you want to use as a model, and drag and drop it into the Model view.

-3. Use the Previous Model and Next Model buttons in the Model view's toolbar to view all the drawings contained in the template.
+3. Use the Previous Model and Next Model buttons in the Model View toolbar to view all the drawings contained in the template.
 This can often be the front, profile, and 3/4 views of a character.